AcuGIS/GeoSuite/QuickStart.md

-** Quick Start
+# Quick Start

-The Quick Start scripts install Webmin, Apache, create the GeoHelm module.
+The Quick Start scripts installs Webmin, Apache, and creates and installs the GeoHelm module.

-This does save a few minutes, but even standard installation only takes about 10 minutes.

-    Connect to a fresh VM or server via SSH.
+1. Connect to a fresh VM via SSH.

-    Grab the Quick Start script for your operating system using WGET:
+2. Download the Quick Start for your Distro using WGET:

-For CentOS 7:
+## CentOS 7:

     wget https://raw.githubusercontent.com/AcuGIS/GeoHelm/master/scripts/geohelm-centos.sh

-For Debian 8 and 9 or Ubuntu 14 or 16
+## Debian 8 and 9 or Ubuntu 14 or 16